 "Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up."
 Galatians 6:9

-It is back to school time.
-It is almost fall and back in the routine, so what better time to bring in a new fur baby from Lifehouse!
+It is Thanksgiving and Christmas time again.
+It is time to considering adding a new fur baby for the holidays and what better place to find a new friend than Lifehouse!
 We hope our website has possibly lead you to finding a new forever furry friend!
 Lifehouse Animal Refuge and Rehabilitation is a rescue for dogs, puppies, cats, kittens and occaisionally a bird or feret.
 Lifehouse does not own a shelter, we purely operate out of foster homes.
 Before we can take any dog that is an owner surrender, we will need medical documentation of a negative heartworm test.
 For cats and kittens we will need medical documentation of being negative for FIV (Feline AIDS) FeLV (feline leukemia).
-We currently have 60 pets up for adoption as of November 17th.
+We currently have 55 pets up for adoption as of November 17th.
 (5 adult cats, 12 kittens, 34 dogs, and 3 older puppies and one young pup).
-Our next adoption event will be held on SATURDAY October 11th.
-Time and location to be announced.
-We will have a great selection of dogs, some puppies and kittens so check out our adoptable pets online or visit an adoption fair. .
+Our next adoption event will be Saturday, November 22nd.
+Time and place to be announced later this week.
+We always have a great selection of dogs, some puppies and kittens so check out our adoptable pets online or visit an adoption fair. .
 However, If you see a pet you are interested in but can't get to one of our events, please still apply on online or call us to set up a meet and greet.
 We are always open for adoptions!